nicholaskerklaan/writing/portfolio/arguments.md

 ***Conclusion:*** The moon is made of cheese.

-Just like the Socrates argument, the very way in which we've phrased the premises means the conclusion would be true if the premises were all of true.
+Just like the Socrates argument, the very way in which we've phrased the premises means the conclusion would be true if the premises were all true.
 But, of course, the premises are not true, and neither is the conclusion.
 So the argument is valid but not sound.

 This is just one kind of argument, what philosophers call a *deductive argument*.
-There's a whole other important class of arguemnts, *inductive arguments*, that we evaluate a bit differently, but many of the arguments philosophers work with, or indeed that we encounter in our everyday lives, look something like the above.
+There's a whole other important class of arguemnts, *inductive arguments*, which we evaluate a bit differently.
+Still, many of the arguments philosophers work with, or indeed that we encounter in our everyday lives, look something like the above.